ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 ### Immutability - actions & state tree is read only

+TODO more description of immutability (for less experienced readers)

 You cannot modify/mutate the values in your state tree the same was as it was in Facebook's FLUX (and other) implementations.

 An action the same way as in other FLUX implementations is a plain object that describes the change - like adding an article (below we mock the payload for the sake of brevity):